thegworld/gtx-browser/docs/linux/build_instructions.md

 is_official_build = true
 ```

-## Build Chromium
+## Build GTx Browser

-Build Chromium (the "chrome" target) with Ninja using the command:
+Build GTx Browser (the "chrome" target) with Ninja using the command:

 ```shell
 $ autoninja -C out/Default chrome